The Dimensions of Colour

 4.4 ADDITIVE-AVERAGING MIXING

-When two or more light stimuli can not be distinguished separately, the light from those stimuli is seen as a single colour that follows the rules of additive mixing.
-This type of colour mixing has long been known as optical mixing, a term which refers to the idea that the coloured light mixes "in the eye".
-This should not be taken to imply that the process is more subjective than it really is; most or all such effects can be photographed as well as seen first hand.
-When the stimuli can not be distinguished because they are too small, the process is called spatial mixing, as for example of the RGB lights on a computer screen, or finely interspersed dots of ink in a printed image.When the stimuli can not be distinguished because they are moving too fast, the process is called temporal mixing, for example of the colours on a spinning disc.
+When two or more light stimuli can not be separately distinguished, the light from those stimuli is seen as a single colour that follows the same rules of additive mixing as established for physically mixed lights.
+This type of colour mixing has long been known as optical mixing, a term that refers to the idea that the coloured light mixes "in the eye" of the observer.
+This should not be taken to imply that the process is more subjective than other kinds of stimulus mixing; such effects can be photographed with a camera as well as seen first hand.
+When the stimuli can not be distinguished because they are too small, the process is spatial optical mixing, as for example of the RGB subpixels on a computer screen, or finely interspersed dots of ink in a printed image.When the stimuli can not be distinguished because they are moving too fast, the process is temporal optical mixing, for example of the colours of a spinning disc.

-Additive-averaging can also be demonstrated on a light-emitting monitor, as long as the mixing involves averaging of discrete areas of colour that are interspersed rather than overlapping (Figs 4.4.1, 4.4.2).
+Additive-averaging mixing can also be demonstrated on a light-emitting monitor if the mixing involves averaging of discrete areas of colour that are interspersed rather than superimposed (Figs 4.4.2, 4.4.3).
 Depending on the viewing distance, as the stripes become narrower, the light from them is eventually seen as a single colour whose hue and saturation follow the laws of additive mixing, but whose brightness is less than would result from simple additive mixing.
-Thus in Figure 4.4.1, where each pair of colours are additive complementaries, the resulting mixtures are neutral, because the total numbers of R,G and B phosphors glowing are equal in each case.
+Thus in Figure 4.4.2, where each pair of colours are additive complementaries, the resulting mixtures are neutral, because the total numbers of R,G and B phosphors glowing are equal in each case.
 However, because only half the number of phosphors are glowing as in an area of white screen, the mixture is seen as grey, not white.
 (The nonlinear response of our visual system to brightness explains why the grey looks more than half as bright as white).
-Similarly in Figure 4.4.2, the mixtures have the hue and saturation but not the brightness (and thus chroma) of the colours that would be expected from simple additive mixing.
+Similarly in Figure 4.4.3, the mixtures have the hue and saturation but not the brightness (and thus chroma) of the colours that would be expected from simple additive mixing.

 Page modified August 5, 2012.
 Original text here.